 The District of Columbia requires further registration of asbestos workers, plumbers, electricians, refrigeration and air conditioning mechanics, steam and operating engineers, and those in the elevator trades.
 The District of Columbia Board of Industrial Trades governs these licenses.

 The DCRA may also require contractors to provide additional permits or surveys before building.
+Information on building permits in D.C., can be found here.

 District of Columbia State Business Licenses and Registration